-This is a formal probationary status for a period of time determined by CSW, the Dean of Students or the Residence Life Director.
+This is a formal probationary status for a period of time determined by CSW, Residence Life Director, or the Dean of Students.
 Restrictions and provisions of this probation are individualized to allow for the particular need of the student, the University and/or the situation.
 The student will be prohibited from holding office in extracurricular clubs and/or house councils.
 Any further violations while on probationary status means that the student is subject to further disciplinary action.